8 Key Drivers of Email Open Rates

 As the first piece of text your reader sees, consider these three tips to craft stronger first impressions:

-2. Stimulate curiosity.
-Make the reader wonder to encourage them to open the email for more information.
+- Stimulate curiosity.
+Make the reader wonder in a bid to encourage them to open the email for more information.

-3. Promote an offering.
-Whether it’s a webinar, sale or event, try to include an offering briefly in your subject line to get readers straight to the point.
+- Promote an offering.
+Whether it’s a webinar, sale or event, try to briefly include an offer in your subject line to get readers straight to the point.

 4. Frequency

 One aspect remains true: your business must base its email cadence on your consumer’s life cycle and email habits.
-You must keep the pulse on your email open rates and other metrics to see how they perform, measure up to past email campaigns or signify if it is time to test frequency levels.
+You must keep the pulse on your email open rates and other metrics.
+This reveals how they perform, measure up to past campaigns or signify if it is time to test frequency levels.

 5. Timing Your Delivery